E-waste is the fastest growing solid waste stream. Each year more and more electronics are bought, used, and discarded.

 A lot of this also harkens to planned obsolescence.
 Not sure what that is?
 Check out my blog post What is Zero Waste?
 What is the Circular Economy?

-Try to repair them.
-If you have to upgrade for work, try to have your old electronics refurbished so they stay in the waste stream for as long as possible, and then when you are in the market for a new device, try to buy from the secondhand market!
+When you have your old electronics refurbished, they can stay in the waste stream for as long as possible.
+On the flip side, when it’s time for you to buy a new device, make sure that you check the secondhand market!

 Let’s get down to it.
 This is one post in a series of posts I’m doing called “How to Recycle - the Right Way!”